MichaelTMiyoshi/BoidsSimulation/TerminalGit.md

 After you do some updates and so forth, you can use the process above for pushing updates.
 Just push to the branch instead of master.  (git push origin `branchname`)

+### Merging a Branch

+I did my first merge of the flocking branch back into the master branch.
+Followed this [merge how to](https://stackabuse.com/git-merge-branch-into-master/) to get it done.

+Using terminal:
+1. git checkout master (goes to the master branch)
+1. git merge `branchname` (merges the branch back into master)
+1. git push origin master

+You might need to pull your master if your push does not work.
+I had to do that.
+But you just pull from the remote and then push.

 ## Other Thoughts

 Note: I have not yet done a merge back to the master.
 I think that will come later and I will document that here as well.